VirusZzHkP/VirusZzHkP_GroupChat/README.md

 # VirusZzHkP_GroupChat
  This is a group chat site made with php and for database I used Sql.
-On the chat site anyone from the world signing in can chat arround and see all previous chats. --VirusZzHkP_GroupChat-v1
+On the chat site anyone from the world signing-in can chat arround and see all previous chats.<br>--VirusZzHkP_GroupChat-v1
 ## Front Page
 <img src="images/first.jpg" alt="Front Page Of VirusZzHkP's Group Chat" >